71st Airborne Brigade

 The 71st Airborne Brigade was an airborne brigade of the United States Army and the Texas Army National Guard.

+It was a result of the National Guard total force reorganization to fill the gap and improve in National Guard airborne infantry capabilities from the consolidations of 1st Battalion (Airborne) 151st Infantry into D & E co (LRP) 151st Infantry of the Indiana National Guard on 1 December 1967 and consolidations of the 1st Battalion (Airborne) 225th Infantry into E & F co (LRP) 425th Infantry of the Michigan National Guard on 1 February 1968.

+The previous 71st Infantry Brigade of the 36th Infantry Division was active during World War I, when it had the 141st and 142nd Infantry Regiments, along with the 132nd Machine Gun Battalion, assigned.

+Headquarters, 36th Infantry Division, was reorganized and redesignated on 15 January 1968 as Headquarters, 71st Airborne Brigade; its location was concurrently changed to Houston.

 The 71st Airborne Brigade was active from 15 December 1967 until 1 November 1973.
-It was a result of the National Guard total force reorganization to fill the gap and improve in National Guard airborne infantry capabilities from the consolidations of 1st Battalion (Airborne) 151st Infantry into D & E co (LRP) 151st Infantry of the Indiana National Guard on 1 December 1967 and consolidations of the 1st Battalion (Airborne) 225th Infantry into E & F co (LRP) 425th Infantry of the Michigan National Guard on 1 February 1968.

-The formation traces its history to the 71st Infantry Brigade of the 36th Infantry Division in World War I, when it had the 141st and 142nd Infantry Regiments, along with the 132nd Machine Gun Battalion, assigned.

 The 71st Airborne Brigade consisted of three airborne infantry battalions: